-During the Season of Lent, UCiM will be engaging line by line with the Lord’s Prayer.
+During the Season of Lent, the United Church in Meadowood (UCiM) will be engaging line by line with the Lord’s Prayer.
 This week’s exploration has delved into the fourth line of the prayer.
 I hope, therefore, that these Lenten blogs, honour those faithful conversations, which are occurring within our community of faith.

 It’s amazing how a well-paced prayer, engaged with intention, leads us to places that force reflection; perhaps cause us to hold breath tightly as we put our self into the import of the words we utter.
 The fifth line of the Lord’s Prayer certainly does that!
 Temptation & evil: words that hold the Christian psyche to account and which – if left unexamined – can lead to bad theology at the least and harm at worst …

 This prayer is the beginning of problems we would never have had had we not met Christ and enlisted with Christ’s people.
 The forces of evil do not relinquish their territory without a fight and that is you.

 A blog about temptation and evil is – well – not possible.
 A book perhaps … so let’s just muse about the word temptation and see where that takes us …